lassejlv/rpm/README.md

 # rpm

 A simple and fast Rust-based Package Manager for the npm registry.
 It allows you to install dependencies from `package.json`, add new packages, run scripts, and manage a local cache, serving as a lightweight alternative to npm or yarn.
+> **Warning** rpm lags with perf on windows and some strange issues in install, exec/x and running scripts.
+Mac and Linux are our main focus right now.

 ## Installation